 Metalwork 11 is a course that builds off of the entry-level metalwork course with more complex and challenging projects.
-Students will be creating projects from a set of drawings with less step-by-step instructions to develop their critical thinking skills in this course.
-Students will use the lathe mill machine, various welding techniques, and CNC plasma.
+Students will create projects from a set of drawings while developing their independence and critical thinking skills.
+Students will use the lathe mill machine, various welding techniques, and CNC plasma cutting.
 Students will also be introduced to precision measurement and tool maintenance.